 If you have questions about divorce in Maryland, contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.

 By reading this blog, you acknowledge that there is no attorney-client relationship between you and the author.

 Any links provided are for informational purposes only and by doing so, the author does not adopt or incorporate the contents.
 The author is the legal copyright holder of all materials on the blog, and they cannot be repurposed without permission.